MicrosoftDocs/appcenter-docs/styleguide/template.md

 # Metadata and Markdown Template

 This core-docs template contains examples of Markdown syntax, as well as guidance on setting the metadata.
-To get the most of it, you must view both the [raw Markdown](https://raw.githubusercontent.com/dotnet/docs/master/styleguide/template.md) and the [rendered view](https://github.com/dotnet/docs/blob/master/styleguide/template.md) (for instance, the raw Markdown shows the metadata block, while the rendered view doesn't).
+To get the most of it, view both the [raw Markdown](https://raw.githubusercontent.com/dotnet/docs/master/styleguide/template.md) and the [rendered view](https://github.com/dotnet/docs/blob/master/styleguide/template.md) (for instance, the raw Markdown shows the metadata block, while the rendered view doesn't).

 When creating a Markdown file, you should copy this template to a new file, fill out the metadata as specified below, set the H1 heading above to the title of the article, and delete the content.
 ## Metadata